Copyright infringement: Peer-to-peer issues

-Peer-to-peer file sharing intermediaries have been denied access to safe harbor provisions in relation to copyright infringement.
+Peer-to-peer file sharing intermediaries have been denied access to safe harbour provisions in relation to copyright infringement.
 Legal action against such intermediaries, such as Napster, are generally brought in relation to principles of secondary liability for copyright infringement, such as contributory liability and vicarious liability.

 These types of intermediaries do not host or transmit infringing content, themselves, but may be regarded in some courts as encouraging, enabling or facilitating infringement by users.
-These intermediaries may include the author, publishers and marketers of peer-to-peer networking software, and the websites that allow users to download such software.
+These intermediaries may include the author, publishers, and marketers of peer-to-peer networking software, and the websites that allow users to download such software.
 In the case of the BitTorrent protocol, intermediaries may include the torrent tracker and any websites or search engines which facilitate access to torrent files.
-Torrent files do not contain copyrighted content, but they may make reference to files that do, and they may point to trackers which coordinate the sharing of those files.
+Torrent files do not contain copyrighted content, but they may refer to files that do, and they may point to trackers which coordinate the sharing of those files.
 Some torrent indexing and search sites, such as The Pirate Bay, now encourage the use of magnet links, instead of direct links to torrent files, creating another layer of indirection; using such links, torrent files are obtained from other peers, rather than from a particular website.

 Since the late 1990s, copyright holders have taken legal actions against a number of peer-to-peer intermediaries, such as pir, Grokster, eMule, SoulSeek, BitTorrent and Limewire, and case law on the liability of Internet service providers (ISPs) in relation to copyright infringement has emerged primarily in relation to these cases.

 Nevertheless, whether and to what degree any of these types of intermediaries have secondary liability is the subject of ongoing litigation.
 The decentralised structure of peer-to-peer networks, in particular, does not sit easily with existing laws on online intermediaries' liability.
 The BitTorrent protocol established an entirely decentralised network architecture in order to distribute large files effectively.
 Recent developments in peer-to-peer technology towards more complex network configurations are said to have been driven by a desire to avoid liability as intermediaries under existing laws.

 Limitations

 Copyright law does not grant authors and publishers absolute control over the use of their work.
-Only certain types of works and kinds of uses are protected; only unauthorized uses of protected works can be said to be infringing.
+Only certain types of works and kinds of uses are protected; only unauthorised uses of protected works can be said to be infringing.